Add Spice to Your Life to Feel More Alive!

 Modern science is slowly but surely coming to the same conclusion.
-Indeed, research now indicates how the abundant antioxidants and phenols in herbs and spices may “have multiple effects supporting the cardiovascular system (ref.
+Indeed, research now indicates how the abundant antioxidants and phenol in herbs and spices may “have multiple effects supporting the cardiovascular system (ref.
 1).
 They appear to do this by helping to support your body’s ability to manage damage and imbalances caused by high levels of blood sugar, triglyceride concentrations and circulating lipids.

 An article by World of Nutrition (ref.
-2) summarises the findings from a variety of research papers describing the effects that spices and herbs may have on Cardio Vascular conditions.
+2) summaries the findings from a variety of research papers describing the effects that spices and herbs may have on Cardio Vascular conditions.
 Details of these findings can be seen in Nutrition Today (ref.
 3)

 The key study was conducted by Penn State nutritionists.
 They prepared meals on two separate days for six men aged between 30 and 65 who were overweight, but otherwise healthy.
 The meals were identical—consisting of chicken, bread and a dessert biscuit—except that the researchers added two tablespoons of a high-antioxidant spice blend to the test meal.
 This blend included garlic powder, rosemary, oregano, cinnamon, cloves, paprika, turmeric, ginger and black pepper.